13 Fall Front Porch Ideas: How To Decorate Your Porch Space For Autumn

 Pick Pumpkins, Squashes And Gourds – Oh My!

 Gourds and squashes can make great additions to your porch’s fall decor.
 Don’t feel like you need to stop with a couple of round, traditional pumpkins.
-Whether they’re orange, white, painted, or carved, pumpkins and gourds are about as good as it gets as fall decor for your front porch.
+Whether they’re orange, white, painted, or carved, pumpkins and gourds are good fall decor ideas to use for your front porch.

 If you plan to carve pumpkins for Halloween, save that for the last minute!
 Buy your pumpkins early and let them be fall decor for September and October, and then transition to Halloween by carving them as you get closer to the holiday.
 That’s an easy way to get more bang for your buck!